23 October 2020

 Authenticate your users through messaging platforms alongside SMS

 Verifying your users directly from these messaging services eliminates all the hassle from your user experience while streamlining your user journey and reducing churn rates.
-Using WhatsApp and Telegram for authentication takes only seconds compared to the traditional SMS method and since it eliminates the need for the user inputting the code, it speeds up the process further and it boosts the verification success rate to a whopping 85%.
+Using WhatsApp for authentication takes only seconds compared to the traditional SMS method and since it eliminates the need for the user inputting the code, it speeds up the process further and it boosts the verification success rate to a whopping 85%.
 This is exactly what a developer wants: a seamless and hassle-free way to welcome users back.

 Gone are the days of seeing your users churn in the verification step.
 Check out what VerifyKit can do for you today.